From PhysioNet to Foundation Models -- A History and Potential Futures

-While biomedical solutions (such as the invention of vaccines) have received awards, such as the Nobel Prize, there it was not until the end of the 20th Century that we started to see specific public biomedical competitions.
+While biomedical solutions (such as the invention of vaccines) have received awards, such as the Nobel Prize, it was not until the end of the 20th Century that we started to see specific public biomedical competitions.
 PhysioNet, and its international Challenges, along with GenBank, are the oldest biomedical open access and biomedical data science initiatives.
 Since their inception, there have been several entities that have, independently, enriched the research community in many related areas.
 This section briefly surveys some of the key initiatives and identifies commonalities and differences.
 In particular, Table \ref{tab:DScomps} summarizes the key data science competitions.

-For the sake of brevity, I'll focus on three key comparisons: the Knowledge Discovery in Databases (KDD) Cup (as the first data science competition), the Kaggle competitions (as the best known), and the Sage Bionetworks DREAM Challenges (as the only other comparable {\it biomedical} challenge platform).
+For the sake of brevity, I focus on three key comparisons: the Knowledge Discovery in Databases (KDD) Cup (as the first data science competition), the Kaggle competitions (as the best known), and the Sage Bionetworks DREAM Challenges (as the only other comparable {\it biomedical} challenge platform).